 Why not upgrade your Wi-Fi?
-Here's our guide to the best routers
+Here's our guide to the best routers!

 - Not for larger homes

-- Top features: 4x Ethernet ports, USB 3.0 port, AiMesh and AiProtection Pro software
+- Top features: Wi-Fi 6, 4x Ethernet ports, AiProtection Classic software

-The Asus RT-AC66U is a fairly standard router at first glance with a dual-band AC1750 connection delivering enough speed for more people.
-The speed breaks down to 1300Mbps on the 5GHz band and 450Mbps on the 2.4GHz band.
-With a solid signal, this router should be able to keep up with just about any streaming and browsing a small family can throw at it.
+The ASUS RT-AX1800S isn't the fastest Wi-Fi 6 router you can get, but it has plenty of speed for most families.
+The 5GHz band can support a 1,201Mbps link, while the 2.4GHz band supports up to 574Mbps.
+Wi-Fi 5 devices won't get the full speeds, but you'll be ready when your family gets more Wi-Fi 6 capable devices.
+There are four open Ethernet ports on the back of the router for your wired devices as well.

-Asus recommends this router for large homes and its array of three external antennas should be able to reach most of your home with plenty of speed.
-If you find you need more coverage, you can add another Asus router with AiMesh support to your home and configure the two routers to work together as a mesh system.
-Most new Asus routers support AiMesh.
+ASUS recommends this as one of the best wireless routers for large homes, and its array of four external antennas should be able to reach most of your home easily.
+Unfortunately, this router doesn't support Asus' AiMesh mesh expansion like the similar RT-AX55U but at a lower price, this is still a great pick with enough coverage for most homes.

-The thing that makes this a great choice for families is Asus' AiProtection Pro software.
-AiProtection Pro comes with antivirus software powered by Trend Micro as well as advanced parental controls.
-Asus includes this software free of charge for the lifetime of the product.
-Whether you are looking to block inappropriate web content or simply set up limited internet hours to keep students on task, this is a great inclusion.
+The thing that makes this a solid choice for families is Asus' AiProtection Classic software.
+AiProtection comes with antivirus software powered by Trend Micro, as well as advanced parental controls.
+ASUS includes this software free of charge for the lifetime of the product.
+This is a great inclusion, whether you are looking to block inappropriate web content or simply set up limited internet hours to keep students on task.

 Pros:

-- AiProtection Pro included for the product's lifetime
+- AiProtection Classic included for the product's lifetime

 - Good coverage for large homes